MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/reporting-scenario/create-datasource.md

 * Password: `developer`{{copy}}
 * Database: `pam7-enablement`{{copy}}

-In Business Central, you can use this information to create a new DataSource.
+In Business Central, you can use this information to create a new *DataSource* that we can later use in our *DataSet*.

 ---
 **NOTE**